Global Lie-Tresse theorem: Differential invariants

-In particular, there are no singularities over the set of regular points $\E_l\setminus S_l$.
-The singular orbits belong to the stratum $\pi_{\infty,l}^{-1}(S_l)\subset\E_\infty$ and so have finite codimension.
-The variety $S_l$ is the usual locus of singularities for algebraic actions, see \cite{SR}.
+In particular, there are no (higher) singularities over the set of regular points $\E_l''=\E^l\setminus S_l$.
+All the singular orbits belong to the stratum $\pi_{\infty,l}^{-1}(S_l)\subset\E^\infty$, which has finite codimension.
+The Zariski closed variety $S_l=\E^l\setminus\E_l''$ is the usual locus of singularities for algebraic actions, see \cite{SR}, to which we added the set of singularities of the (rational) invariant derivations and differential invariants.